top of page

 Nur provides guidance in managing changes, setting expectations, and fostering a purposeful, self-compassionate mindset.
 Sometimes managing stress and anxiety can have an impact on the severity and possible healing of disease.
 Nur has specialised training in supporting people living with Inflammatory Bowel Disease (IBD), which is one of many conditions that research shows can improve with psychological support.

-Therapy for clients with Neurodiversity
+Therapy for Neurodivergent clients

 Nur has a genuine acceptance and appreciation of neurodiversity, providing support for any person who considers themself neurodiverse.
 She follows a strengths-based approach which forms the foundation of neurodiversity affirming psychology practice.
 This provides safety to be one’s neurodiverse self, where one can receive support with the challenges that come from being different.